avcs06/ScaleText/README.md

 # scaleText
 ScaleText preserves the aspect ratio of Typography still maintaining readability.
 One doesn’t need to write media queries for scaling text anymore.
 ScaleText removes code smells and handles font size dynamically in a webpage for any type of display, be it Smartphone or Tablet or Laptop.
+# Documentation & Demo
+Please <a href="http://avcs-tips.com/scaletext/">click here</a> for Documentation and Demo of scaleText.
 # Installation

 Include the js file in your page before ending body tag.